CloudWithChris/base-template/contributing.md

 ### Setting up your development environment

-COMING SOON: To make contributing to the project easier, we have included the [necessary files](.devcontainer) to use **Dev Containers** within Visual Studio Code or GitHub Codespaces.
+To make contributing to the project easier, we have included the [necessary files](.devcontainer) to use **Dev Containers** within Visual Studio Code or GitHub Codespaces.

 You can find more about Dev Containers [here](https://code.visualstudio.com/docs/remote/containers).
-If you already have docker and Visual Studio Code installed on your machine, then this will mean that you don't need to install .NET Core and any additional project pre-requisites directly onto your machine, but can use the "Visual Studio Code Remote - Containers" extension to develop locally.
+If you already have docker and Visual Studio Code installed on your machine, then this will mean that you don't need to install Hugo and any additional project pre-requisites directly onto your machine, but can use the "Visual Studio Code Remote - Containers" extension to develop locally.

 Pre-Requisites:
 * Either -